Category Archives: British Royals

 Even before the birth of Henry’s son, factions were forming and the seeds of the Wars of the Roses were being planted.
 Henry’s wife Margaret aligned herself with Edmund Beaufort, 2nd Duke of Somerset.
 Margaret believed her husband was threatened with being deposed by Richard Plantagenet, 3rd Duke of York who thought he had a better claim to the throne and would be a better king than Henry.
 After Henry’s recovery in 1455, the Duke of York was dismissed, and Margaret and the Duke of Somerset became all-powerful.
 Eventually, things came to a head between the Lancastrians and the Yorkists, and war broke out.

 At the First Battle of St. Albans on May 22, 1455, the Duke of Somerset was killed.
-Afterward, there was a peace of sorts, but hostilities started again four years later.
+Afterward, there was a peace but hostilities started again four years later.
 On July 10, 1460, Henry was captured at the Battle of Northampton and was forced to recognize the Duke of York as his heir instead of his own son.
 Margaret rallied the Lancastrian forces and was victorious at the Battle of Wakefield on December 29, 1460.
 The Duke of York and his second son Edmund, Earl of Rutland were both killed in the battle.

 The leader of the Yorkists was now the late Duke of York’s eldest son Edward, Earl of March (the future King Edward IV).
 During the Second Battle of St. Albans on February 17, 1461, Henry’s freedom was secured and it is alleged that he laughed and sang insanely throughout the battle.
 The Yorkists regained the upper hand at the Battle of Towton on March 29, 1461.
 Edward, Earl of March defeated the Lancastrian forces in a snowstorm.
 Henry fled to Scotland, and England had a new king, Edward IV from the House of York.

 Henry VI returned from Scotland in 1464 and participated in an ineffective uprising.
 In 1465, Henry was captured and taken to the Tower of London.
 Margaret, exiled in France, wanted to restore the throne to her husband.
 Coincidentally, King Edward IV had a falling out with his major supporters, his brother George, Duke of Clarence and Richard Neville, 16th Earl of Warwick, known as the Kingmaker.
 Margaret, Clarence, and Warwick formed an alliance at the urging of King Louis XI of France.
 Edward IV was forced into exile, and Henry VI was restored to the throne on October 30, 1470.
 However, once again, Edward IV got the upper hand.
 Edward IV returned to England in early 1471 and killed Warwick at the Battle of Barnet.
-The final decisive Yorkist victory was at the Battle of Tewkesbury on May 4, 1471, where Henry’s son Edward was killed.
-Henry was returned to the Tower of London and died on May 21, 1471, probably murdered on orders from Edward IV.
+The final decisive Yorkist victory was at the Battle of Tewkesbury on May 4, 1471, where Henry VI’s son Edward was killed.
+Henry VI was returned to the Tower of London and died on May 21, 1471, probably murdered on orders from Edward IV.

 The site in the Tower of London (the Wakefield Tower) where Henry VI died; Credit – Wikipedia